cnbbooks/lfe-manual/src/plaid.md

      style="float: right;">
 The rest of this quick-start assumes that you've followed the links in the previous section and have installed both Erlang as well as `rebar3`.

-This _is_ a quick-start, though: a blur of color.
+This _is_ a quick-start, though: a blur of colour.
 You're not going to get very many details here, but you _will_ get to jump into the LFE REPL and see a little code in action.